-Galaxy Note 9: Release date, price, specs and all the latest news
+Galaxy Note 9: Release date, specs, price and all the latest news

 The Galaxy S9 has only just hit the shelves, but that hasn’t stopped Samsung from commencing development of the Galaxy Note 9 – the handset set to steal its latest flagship’s thunder.
 Here’s everything we know about it to date, including all the latest Galaxy Note 9 news, rumours and leaks, plus speculative release date, specs and pricing details.

 Galaxy Note 9 Latest News: Here’s why the Galaxy Note 9 doesn’t have a vertical camera like the Galaxy S9

 The Galaxy S8 was a fantastic smartphone, but it had one shortcoming: the fingerprint reader was housed in a impractical location.
 Samsung fixed that with the Galaxy S9, nestling the sensor in the center beneath the new vertical camera.
 But that design won’t be covered over to the Note 9, according to Ice Universe.

 It’s not difficult to see why Samsung might struggle to find the space to mount the camera lengthways: the Galaxy Note 9 is tipped to feature the range’s largest battery to date and some space has to kept free to house the retractable S Pen.
 To be a more specific, it’s a 4000mAh cell, if a recent tweet by Ice is to be believed.

 Galaxy Note 9 could come with a dedicated camera button